CarlesLlorens/Getting-and-Cleaning-Data-Coursera-Course/CodeBook.md

 - Its activity label.
 - An identifier of the person who who carried out the experiment.

+# Brief description of job steps doing in the script

 ###Read data from files and name attributes

 Initially the script read all file texts needed for make the job.
 These files are: